 Strengths and Limitations

 This study has several strengths, the greatest being that it specifically sought to reveal factors that influenced surgical referrals in neonates.
 Many of the studies included in this systematic review outlined delays to surgical care in general, but it is the particular analysis of the referral system in this study that presents novel findings that can lead to improvements in access to surgeries.
 Furthermore, the studies included are a good representation of African LLMICs.
 This review does not focus on one single region but instead includes an array of African countries and India.
-The commonality of these barriers and facilitators throughout these varying countries and cultures confirms that these issues are inherent to low and low-middle income countries, thus requiring adapted or innovative solutions.
+The commonality of these barriers and facilitators throughout these varying countries and cultures confirms that these issues are inherent to the low and low-middle income countries represented in this study, thus requiring adapted or innovative solutions.
 This study also has three main limitations.
 The first limitation is that the search strategy utilized congenital anomaly categories instead of specific conditions.
 This means that relevant studies may have been missed if they did not include terms like ‘congenital anomaly’ or an appropriate sub-category such as, ‘gastrointestinal defects’ or ‘cardiac defects’.
 The second and third limitations are the small subset of articles included and that many of the studies included presented findings from a single institution, both of which may impact the generalizability of the results.

 Conclusion